 How does our CSA basket work?

 At Catena Farm we have an 18-week CSA share starting in June and ending in October.
-The farmers reserve the right to adjust the very first CSA pick-up day if the weather is uncooperative in the spring, but if all goes to plan, the first pick-up day will always be the second week of June.
+The farmers reserve the right to adjust the very first CSA pick-up day if the weather is uncooperative in the spring, but if all goes to plan, the first pick-up day will be the first week of June.

 Why is Community Supported Agriculture (CSA) important?

 We truly believe that Community Supported Agriculture is important for farmers and food-lovers alike.
 CSA basket programs support the local economy and get the community to take part in their local food scene.
 Everyone should know where their food comes from and how it was grown.
 Better yet, we, as farmers, should know your name and you should know ours.

 A CSA partnership is key when trying to run a small farm business.
 Farming can be tough and farmers can incur a lot of up-front costs.
 When a person or household chooses to make a commitment to a farm and join a CSA program it takes some of the financial pressure off of the farmer, allowing us to purchase things like seeds, compost, and tools at the beginning of the season, when we need it most.